Zelhorst92/1stMileStone-GymSite/README.md

     *   The dropdown menu will appear if the screen width is smaller then 992px, as intented.
     *   In the dropdown menu all links work as intented.
     *   On smaller screens, such as a mobile phone, the  the navigation dropdown menu covers half of the screen.
+    *   Sectionheaders are not visible when using the navigation bar; they are hidden behind the navigation bar.

 *   ### Bugs
     *   Dropdown menu covers half the screen on smaller screen devices.
+    *   Sectionheaders are not visible on first glance when user navigates the website with the navigation bar.

 *   ### Comments
     *   In current form, there is no login functionality, therefore that link goes back to the top.